Accounting (MAcc) Curriculum

 Cost Analysis introduces students to the role cost considerations play in management decision making.
 Topics include the classification and allocation of costs, job order and process costing, standard costs, budgeting and planning, cost-volume-profit analysis, and using costs as performance measurements.

 3 ACT620 Advanced Financial Accounting

-An introduction to many advanced financial accounting issues.
-Topics covered include the application of GAAP rules for consolidation of inter-corporate acquisitions and investments in other entities, multi-national accounting issues involving foreign currency transactions and translation of foreign entity statements, accounting for partnerships, and segment and interim reporting requirements.
-Pre-requisite: ACT323; 3 credits
+This course introduces the student to many advanced financial accounting issues.
+Includes the application of GAAP rules for consolidation of inter-corporate acquisitions and investments in other entities, multi-national accounting issues involving foreign currency transactions and translation of foreign entity statements, accounting for partnerships, and segment and interim reporting requirements.

 3 ACT630 Advanced Tax Accounting